Kiranthapalia/H3-Attack/README.md

       An example of a technique is Exploitation of Vulnerability.
       An example of sub-technique is Vulnerability exploitation through client-side exploitation, the use of malicious files or links delivered to users in order to take advantage of software flaws and access their systems.
 [Technique ](https://attack.mitre.org/techniques/enterprise/)
   ### Define procedure, and give an example of each.
       The procedure is the precise way a threat actor utilizes a certain technique or sub-technique.
       AN example of procedure is initial access procedure where it outlines the steps an attacker follows to get their first look at a target system or network.
-      An example of procedure can be
+MITRE ATT&CK lists how APT19 (G0073) uses a watering hole attack to perform a drive-by compromise (T1189) and gain initial access (TA0001) of forbes.com in 2014.[Source](https://www.cybereason.com/blog/what-is-the-mitre-attck-framework#:~:text=Procedure%3A%20A%20procedure%20is%20the,of%20forbes.com%20in%202014.)